 Summer Green fees range from CA$119 to $139 but drop to as low as CA$69 to $99 with cart plus taxes in the fall.

-Dave Finn is our Canadian Correspondent.
-To read more about golf in Quebec visit his website http://golftravelandleisure.com/category/canada/qu...
+To read more about golf in Quebec visit Dave Finn's website http://golftravelandleisure.com/category/canada/qu...

 We played Golf Le Diable mid-May and found that despite the late winter weather setbacks that had been plaguing the region, the condition of the course was already quite good, and the greens especially had been very well protected during the winter.
 The first impression from the small clubhouse was most pleasant: the terrace in the back has a direct view on the green and most of the length of the 18th hole, and affords a glimpse of the major hazard and defense of the course: waste areas running along the fairways on one side, and the pine forest on the other side.
 Beautiful sights of the pines and mountains make this course very scenic, but first time visitors may well feel the pressure created by the waste areas, which occupy a large part of the field of vision from the tee on many holes!